coxmediagroup/developer-3-skills-test/README.md

 Getting Started
 ---------------

-The application structure provided works as-is, so you'll just need to begin work on your app(s) in the `devtest/apps` directory, templates in the `devtest/templates` and your JavaScript somewhere in `devtest/media`.
+The application structure provided works as-is, so you'll just need to begin work on your app(s) in `devtest/apps`, templates in `devtest/templates`, and media files (JS, CSS, etc.) in `devtest/media`.

     mkvirtualenv devtest
     git clone [forked repo] devtest